mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 Healthcare is changing rapidly.
-The old model of tracking patients with sporadic doctor's visits is becoming antiquated with the enormous innovations through the internet, social media, and mobile phone technology, which are driving massive change in other fields.
+The old model of tracking patients through sporadic doctor's visits is becoming antiquated with the enormous innovations in social media, mobile phone technology, and integration of data that have transformed so many fields.
 These platforms are only now being adopted for tracking patient wellness, but are rapidly meeting the expectations through initiatives such as the Apple ResearchKit, which was published last year.

 Using the new [Apple ResearchKit](http://www.apple.com/researchkit/ "iphone researchkit") technology, Sage Bionetworks has initiated a project called [mPower](http://parkinsonmpower.org/ "Mpower Parkinson's Site"), intended to produce apps to track different diseases, in the hopes of overhauling the model of healthcare tracking and move it to a more dynamic system commesurate with today's hi-tech world.